Dick Buerkle

 Richard Thomas Buerkle (/ˈbɜrkliː/ BERK-lee; September 3, 1947 – June 22, 2020) was an American Olympic athlete and a world record holder for the men's indoor mile.
-He is known as one of the most successful walk-ons in the history of American collegiate running, due to his athletic successes while at Villanova.
+He is known as one of the most successful walk-ons in the history of American collegiate running as a result of his athletic successes while at Villanova.

 Running career

 High school

 Buerkle graduated from Aquinas Institute high school in 1965 with personal best times of 4:28 for the mile and 10:01 for two miles.
 He began running competitively only in his senior year of high school.

 Collegiate

 With no stand-out track credentials from high school, Buerkle enrolled at Villanova initially with no sports scholarship.
 At Villanova, he learned under the tutelage of head coach Jumbo Elliott and assistant coach Jim Tuppeny.
 He finally received a track scholarship in April of his junior year, after breaking the nine-minute barrier in the two-mile race, recording 8:57 at a dual meet in Knoxville.
 Two weeks later, Buerkle lowered Villanova's two-mile record to 8:46.2.
 He graduated from Villanova in 1970 with a degree in Spanish studies.